High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsubsection{Pseudo-spectral acceleration versus $V_{S30}$}

 To assess the scaling of pseudo-spectral acceleration with $V_{S30}$, we generate another 100 GWM realizations for a vector of $V_{S30}$ values, evenly spaced every 13.63 m/s from 150 m/s to 1500 m/s (Figure \ref{fig:peak_amps_vs_magnitude}b).
-Generally, the GWM predictions follow the real data distribution, with SA values decreasing with increasing $V_{S30}$.
+Generally, the GWM predictions follow the real data distribution, with SA values slightly decreasing with increasing $V_{S30}$.
 Towards very low $V_{S30}$, the GWM synthetics somewhat underpredict the strong growth of SA.
-Interestingly, for SA at $T \geq 1.0$ s, the SA values decrease up to $V_{S30} = 800$ m/s, then remain stable up to approximately $V_{S30} = 1200$ m/s, and then decrease again for larger $V_{S30}$ values.
+Interestingly, for SA at $T \geq 1.0$ s, the SA values decrease up to $V_{S30} = 800$ m/s, then remain stable up to approximately $V_{S30} = 1200$ m/s.
 This is observed for a wide range of magnitude and distance bins (supplementary Figures \ref{fig:SA_vs30_0-30}-\ref{fig:SA_vs30_110-150}).
-To what extent we expect SA to correlate with $V_{S30}$ somewhat depends on the known limitations of $V_{S30}$ as a site response proxy \cite{bergamo_2019_proxies}.
+Given the limitations of $V_{S30}$ as a site response proxy \cite{bergamo_2019_proxies}, a strong correlation of $V_{S30}$ and SA is not necessarily expected.